lyonsinbeta/lyonsinbeta.github.io/_posts/2016-04-09-experiments-in-podcasting-briefsfm.md

 Podcasting is a lot of work.
 And most of it happens before and after you get on the mic.
 Thanks to podcasting suddenly becoming cool (thanks, Serial!) lots of startups and apps and services have started to pop up trying to make podcasting easier in one way or another.
 Come to think of it the two-year anniversary episode of Flipping Tables [covered a bunch of them](http://sunriserobot.net/flippingtables/104/) including one I ended up experimenting with: [Briefs.fm](https://briefs.fm).

-Briefs.fm's tagline is "A podcast you'll actually publish" and they say their differentiator is that
+Briefs.fm's tag line is "A podcast you'll actually publish" and they say their differentiator is that

 > "Episodes are limited to three minutes, published by email, and still sound amazing even when recorded on your phone."